PrimalMyst/Books/codex/lore/README.md

 ## Overview

-The Lore Archive contains the deepest knowledge and mysteries of the ChronoMyst universe.
+The Lore Archive contains the deepest knowledge and mysteries of the MysticMyst universe.
 This is where fundamental truths, ancient wisdom, and cosmic secrets are documented.
 All lore entries connect to structured JSON data while providing rich narrative context rooted in Norse mythology and mystical themes.

 ## Core Cosmological Framework

-ChronoMyst's universe is built upon three foundational concepts:
+MysticMyst's universe is built upon three foundational concepts:

 1. **The Nine Realms and Yggdrasil**: The World Tree connects nine distinct realms of existence, each with unique properties and inhabitants
 2. **The Mist**: A primordial essence flowing through all things, carrying memories, power, and connection between realms